ryannmicua/PageEditPerRole/README.md

 This module is fully functional as-is, but intended as a proof-of-concept for those wanting to go further with adding custom edit and/or view access.

+NOTE: Original idea is from PageEditPerRole module by Ryan Cramer, http://processwire.com

 ### How to install

 1. Copy the PageEditPerRole.module file to /site/modules/